skip to main content

 Poor credit Any score below 580

-Obtaining a free copy of your credit report can give you a better sense of your chances to qualify for different types of loans.
-By checking your credit report, you can also file disputes to remove erroneous information.
+Obtaining a free copy of your credit report can give you a better sense of your eligibility for different types of loans.
+By reviewing your credit report, you can also claim disputes to remove erroneous information.

 Some lenders may use your FICO credit score to determine your creditworthiness.
-If you have a low credit score or don’t have enough credit history for a score, most lenders will view you as a risky borrower.
+If you have a low credit score or don’t have enough credit history for a score, many lenders will view you as a high risky borrower.

 If you have the time, consider raising your credit score and applying for a more traditional loan before pursuing a loan with no credit check.
 Increasing your credit score will help you qualify for a better APR.